A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 ModSecurity is more resource-hungry than the 6G and 7G WAFs.
-This is due to the more comprehensive nature of how it detects patterns of bad behaviour.
-It’s probably overkill to be honest, but as server resources aren’t a concern for this project it’s another good reason to go with the best option available to me.
+This is due to the more comprehensive nature of how it detects patterns of bad behavior.
+It’s probably overkill, to be honest, but as server resources aren’t a concern for this project, it’s another good reason to go with the best option available to me.
 The websites are also extremely simple, so unlike more complex websites where significant fine-tuning can be necessary, this wasn’t a concern.

 Note: For most websites, 7G is what we’d recommend and what I use for all other websites that I manage.

 The server is more than capable, and the maximum concurrent visitors will be at most 10-20 at the same time, no dynamic requests (all cache, no PHP or MySQL processing), and our stack is extremely efficient.
 This server will never come close to being remotely stressed unless it gets DDoS’d, and in that case, I’ll be flipping on Cloudflare’s “I’m under attack” mode and employing GeoIP restrictions.

 WordPress has a built-in mechanism to allow trackbacks (notifications on your posts that someone has linked to them).
 Unfortunately, trackbacks have, in the past, led to several MySQL injection vulnerabilities and, if unguarded, can lead to a lot of spam.